 Symptoms of dehydration in children can include:

 When children complain of thirst, feeling hot, or just seem irritable in the heat, they may have early dehydration.
 Get the child out of the sun into a cool, comfortable place.
-Have him start drinking plenty of cool fluids such as water or sports drinks.
+Have them start drinking plenty of cool fluids such as water or sports drinks.
 Sugary fruit juices or sodas with more than 8% carbohydrates are not recommended, because it is not absorbed as rapidly by the body.
-He should also take off any excess layers of clothing or bulky sports equipment.
+They should also take off any excess layers of clothing or bulky sports equipment.
 You can put cool, wet cloths on overheated skin.

 Symptoms of Heat Illness With Dehydration in Kids